ResourcesCo/macchiato/auth/indieauth.md

    it can sign in with the identity URL.
 It gets the **authorization_endpoint** from the URL and uses that to construct a redirect URL.
 This redirect URL contains the URL of the client as well as any permissions being requested.
-It also contains a scope parameter that is used to check that the user that completes sign-in is the same one who initiated sign-in.
+It also contains a [PKCE Code Challenge][pkce] and a state parameter that are used to check that the user that completes sign-in is the same one who initiated sign-in.
-3. When the user is redirected, the authorization server gets information about the client, so it can use that information when asking if the user would like to sign into the client with their identity, and with access permissions.
+4. When the user is redirected, the authorization server gets information about the client, so it can use that information when asking if the user would like to sign into the client with their identity, and with access permissions.
 It shows a sign-in form to the user.
 When the user approves sign-in, it redirects back to the client, with a temporary **authorization code**.
-4. The client receives the redirect with the authorization code and uses the code to get an access token as well as a profile url.
+5. The client receives the redirect with the authorization code and uses the code to get an access token as well as a profile url.
 The client also checks the state parameter.
 If it doesn't match, it denies access.
    The client checks that the user's profile URL declares the same authorization server.
-5. The client redirects the user, and stores the access token for future use, if needed.
+6. The client redirects the user, and stores the access token for future use, if needed.
 The user is now signed in.

 Some parts of this will be in the library and some will be in an example